 What Are Mass Torts?

 A Mass Tort is a case where many people are wrongfully harmed in a similar way, by a similar product.
 Often by a drug, medical device or defective product, a recent example is the Takata airbag recall, which affects millions of cars.
+When the worst happens, you need a mass tort attorney to help you seek justice.

 Stryker Hip Replacements: Our firm continues to hold leadership positions following the medical device recalls of Stryker’s Rejuvenate, ABGII and TMZF V40 modular hip systems.